Using Dynamic EQ on the Drum Group

 This is where we send all individual channel sounds within the DAW for broadband processing.
 The group will consist of various like for like sounds so that single processes can be applied to multiple sounds.

-In the video I use FabFilter’s Pro Q3 dynamic equaliser to process the drum group in the DAW.
+In the Using Dynamic EQ on the Drum Group video, I use FabFilter’s Pro Q3 dynamic equaliser to process the drum group in the DAW.
 I explain what a dynamic equaliser is and how to use it for both adding dynamic motion to a drum beat and to glue the drum sounds into a single homogeneous sound.
 I explain how to remove redundant and problematic frequencies using the dynamic equaliser.
 I end by showing you what settings to use to achieve different drum bus gluing textures.

 Topics covered in this video are: